filippo-ferrando/telegram-homelab-remote/README.md

 - :white_check_mark: docker generic integration
 - :white_check_mark: control status, health of a container
 - :white_check_mark: start and stop containers ( and see what is running)
-- :construction_worker: docker integration with remote containers
+- :white_check_mark: (kinda) docker integration with remote containers
+    - I'm using ansible to do that but for now that's ok
 - we'll see...

 ## Technologies